 Making Process Improvement Work

-Delivery: 2-day workshop or onsite coaching
+Delivery: 1 or 2-day workshop or onsite coaching

 (Onsite or by remote meeting with phone/web)